14 Amazing Places You Must See on a North Island Road Trip

 Waipoua Forest

-The incredible Waipoua Forest situated on the West Coast of Northland is unlike anywhere in the world – home to unique sub-tropical rainforest and New Zealand’s largest and oldest kauri tree Tāne Mahuta thought to be 2,000 years old and measuring over 50 meters high and 4 meters in diameter.
+The incredible Waipoua Forest situated on the West Coast of Northland is unlike anywhere in the world, home to unique sub-tropical rainforest and New Zealand’s largest and oldest kauri tree Tāne Mahuta thought to be 2,000 years old and measuring over 50 meters high and 4 meters in diameter.

 Waipoua Forest NZ

+The forest can easily be visited in a day and is a great stop-off on an Auckland to Cape Reinga roadtrip.
 An insider tip is to take the short 5-minute walk to see Tāne Mahuta, but also take some time for the Te Matua Ngahere walk, a short 20-minute trail in the forest that avoids many of the crowds who go to see the giant tree.

 Te Matua Ngahere is the second largest kauri tree in New Zealand, and you’ll also experience the peacefulness of the forest and hear incredible birdsong.